FBI Charlotte Field Office

 The 1950s saw criminal investigations return to prominence.
 During this decade, Charlotte Division personnel worked extortion, deserter, and interstate stolen vehicle matters.
 The office also investigated bank robberies and embezzlement cases.
 Investigations of civil rights violations and of extremist groups like the Ku Klux Klan (KKK)—whose membership was growing in both the Carolinas—increased through the 1950s and into the 1960s.

 One 1950s embezzlement case focused on Luther Clay Elrod, Jr., a branch vice president of South Carolina’s largest bank.
 Elrod was an esteemed Greenville resident who had once been named “man of the year.”
 His bank’s audits, however, revealed discrepancies, and agents discovered that Elrod was manipulating customers’ and the bank’s accounts.
 He had created fictitious notes and stolen almost $190,000.
 Some citizens refused to believe he took the money for personal gain, calling him a “Robin Hood” and raising donations for his defense, stating, “Help the man who helped Greenville.”
 Elrod’s bank employed a unique system that balanced individual departments by using interior debit and credit transfers.
 Agents first had to familiarize themselves with the system and then explain it in layman’s terms in court.
 They conducted numerous interviews and record reviews, gathering the evidence that would convict Elrod.
-Charlotte’s special agent in charge later boasted that “he had never seen a case more thoroughly worked, supervised, or brought to a better conclusion.”
-In 1959, Elrod pled guilty.
+In 1959, Elrod pleaded guilty.
+In 1963, he was paroled, and in 1973, President Nixon issued a pardon for him.

 By 1959, FBI Charlotte employed 81 agents and 45 support employees.
 The office was handling 1,855 cases—1,292 criminal, 130 national security-related, and the rest involving applicants and other matters.
 The special agent in charge proudly noted that his division had more convictions that year than any other office in the Bureau.